 The project starts with an overview of the unique functional molecules in the berry species and the impact of processing and storage on their content.
 A systematic and detailed high-resolution mass spectrometry (HRMS) analysis of these target compounds will be performed to assess the content of well-defined functional molecules in the (non-premium) berries (3 different species, 3 varieties, 3 EU locations, 2 seasons), and the impact of storage.
 The results will be used to estimate the potential for further development.
 A market study will be set up to evaluate the potential of 3 selected product pilots based on berries, that is innovative packages of unprocessed berries, beverages/purees and gelled products.
 Co-creation sessions will be organised to identify 2 new cases for business modeling.
 The 3 pilot cases include the optimisation of the innovative processing steps and product recipes to maintain the functional molecules present in berries.
-As a result, 3 product prototypes will be developed and 2 business canvasses will be set up.
 The project will also focus on biorefining of the non-premium fruit to food and non-food ingredients (cosmetics), where extraction of the fruit will be performed for both food and non-food applications as a colourant, or antioxidant.
 As a result, the potential of the extracted products will be evaluated as a food and cosmetic ingredient.
-The project will be executed by a multidisciplinary team of researchers & advisors and surrounded by the expertise and knowledge of the berry supplier Wilderhof.